subsquid/docs/docs/tutorials/create-a-simple-squid.md

 }
 ```

 The declared `Item` and `Ctx` types are still useful, so we are going to keep them.
-Let's skip for a section the `process.run()` call, we are going to come back to it in a second, and let's go ahead and scroll down to the `getTransfers` function.
-In the template repository, this function loops through the items contained in the context, extracts the Event's data, which is stored in an Interface and builds a list of these interfaces.
+Let's skip for now the `process.run()` call - we are going to come back to it in a second - and scroll down to the `getTransfers` function.
+In the template repository, this function loops through the items contained in the context, extracts the Event's data - which is stored in an Interface - and builds a list of these interfaces.

 For this project, we need to do something similar, but not exactly the same: in order to process the three events we want to index, we need to extract Event data from the passed context, depending on the Event's name and store that information.
 But this time, we are saving the data directly to the database models, and we also need to handle the Account information separately, and we'll look at how it is dealt with in a moment.